 Teamwork is Required

 It is important to work with the organization’s IT team in order to create a compliance system that keeps data secure and meets the criteria set out by the GDPR.
 The cornerstones of the principles introduced by the GDPR is open communication between departments.
 By speaking up about it now, an organization may be saved any sort of reputation damage and a large fine.
 So what should companies do about it then?
 First, they need technology in place to ensure that all processes align with the compliance system.
 They should ensure that the platform not only serves the need of becoming GDPR compliant but that it is flexible enough to mold the cultural aspects and process of the organization.
 Any software used should also help to meet the need of this rapid digital transformation.
 It should do this via the process application platforms.
-It also needs to address the growing need for agile regulatory response by design.
+It also needs to address the growing need for an agile regulatory response by design.
 Although they may sound like competitors, these two requirements are actually quite necessary.
 The best way to tackle these data privacy-by-design issues is through identifying the problem at hand before going about solving it.
 The first step in this process is to map out the organization’s business processes.
 That way, an understanding can be gained from where all the personal data is stored in the systems.
 From here, all processes handling data can be checked to ensure they are secure and GDPR compliant.
 Be sure to set in place a Data Protection Impact Assessment (DPIA).
 This should be done for all processes that handle any personal data.
 If this is made mandatory, a privacy-by-design approach can be followed.
 The steps of a DPIA include describing the process at hand, assessing the risks involved, identifying the measures to address these risks and specifying how compliance will be demonstrated with the compliance system.

 Our adherence to the General Data Protection Regulation (GDPR) changes are just another opportunity for Webbula to demonstrate our commitment to protecting our customer’s data security and privacy, and empower consent in how that data is collected, recorded, and used.